 3. Compare Costs

 Hawaii has a high cost of living, thanks to the fact that almost everything here is imported via sea and plane.
 Housing costs are also sky high compared to the mainland.
-According to 2016 data, a two-bedroom apartment in Hawaii is $1,780.
-The median price of homes in Hawaii is $616,000 – the median list price per square foot in Hawaii is $528.
+As of March 2020, the median price of a condo on the island of Oahu is $435,000.
+The median price of a house on Oahu?
+As of March 2020 that'll set you back $810,000.
 Also, look up prices for gas, transportation, groceries, schools and parking.
 Do your research and learn how much it costs to rent versus buy and make sure that you’re able to afford living comfortably.

 Hawaii has strict regulations regarding importing pets.
 Contact the Hawaii Department of Agriculture at least four months prior to moving.
 There’s a minimum 30-day waiting period after a successful rabies antibody test, and fees ranging from $165 to $244.
 There is also an upcoming web-based portal for a new Animal Quarantine Animal Import System which should be ready by the end of this year.

 5. Look Into Shipping Options

 Shipping a car to Hawaii is an option.
 If you’re coming from the U.S. West Coast, costs is typically around $1,100 per standard vehicle.
 You can contact Pasha Hawaii, Horizon Lines for pricing options.
 Only bring necessities and try not to bring too many personal belongings.
 (Regarding clothes, think short-sleeve shirts, shorts, light jackets and jeans – you won’t, of course, need to bring any winter clothes.)
 If you have too much stuff, hit up a friend and ship your belongings via USPS.

 6. Hawaii Drivers License Test